bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 Jan 12, 2021
 ----
 1. Jyoti to bring the CM topic again in the PO Sync, action item from Oct 9th meeting

+- Discsuss API topics - When can we reach out to exrernal
 ----
 Nov 27, 2021
 ----
-- Discsuss API topics - When can we reach out to exrernal
-- Discuss staff requirement coming out of Nov 27 Staff meeting if possible
+- Roy to showcase design to PO's
+   - Off all the feature proposed, Kaine/Linda has no concerns.

 ----
 Nov 20, 2021